-In June, Professor Joe Soss, an expert on social inequalities, discussed the connections between predatory law enforcement practices and the political uprising that emerged in the wake of George Floyd's killing at the hands of Minneapolis police (link includes video).
+In June 2020, Professor Joe Soss, an expert on social inequalities, discussed the connections between predatory law enforcement practices and the political uprising that emerged in the wake of George Floyd's killing (link includes video).

-Professor Soss is currently working on a book around this topic, entitled, Who's Looting Whom?
+Professor Soss is working on a book and an essay around this topic, entitled, Who's Looting Whom?
 Criminal Justice as Revenue Racket.
-He also has two previous books on social inequities: Disciplining the Poor: Neoliberalism, Paternalism, and the Persistent Power of Race and Race and the Politics of Welfare Reform.
+He has two previous books on social inequities: Disciplining the Poor: Neoliberalism, Paternalism, and the Persistent Power of Race and Race and the Politics of Welfare Reform.
 Additionally, he is the co-author of The predatory dimensions of criminal justice and Debt of Care: Commercial Bail and the Gendered Logic of Criminal Justice Predation.

 Supporting the Next Generation of Equal Rights Leaders

-In August, current Master of Human Rights students Yolanda Burkhardt, Nonkululeko Shongwe, and Vanesa Mercado Diaz joined MHR alumni Sarah Allis, Paul Olubayo, and Raven Ziegler to discuss their work to put their degrees into practice.
+In August 2020, Master of Human Rights students Yolanda Burkhardt, Nonkululeko Shongwe, and Vanesa Mercado Diaz joined MHR alumni Sarah Allis, Paul Olubayo, and Raven Ziegler to discuss their work to put their degrees into practice.
 From student activism to methods and strategies for creating meaningful change, their conversation was a global call for approaching every sector with a human rights lens (video).

-Another aspect of planning cities, both rural and urban, that are equitable involves access to food.
-Recently, Assistant Professor Burga has been spent time investigating the intersection of urban planning with immigration, equity, and food systems.
+Another aspect of planning equitable cities, both rural and urban, involves access to food.
+Assistant Professor Burga has been investigating the intersection of urban planning with immigration, equity, and food systems.
 Despite the immense disparities faced by immigrant groups and communities of color when it comes to accessing healthy and culturally relevant food, Burga found a relative dearth of qualitative data in how these communities actually experience getting to food access points.
-Listen to Professor Burga discuss his findings (link includes audio).

-Two Humphrey School alumni are playing high-profile roles in the Twin Cities metropolitan area to serve people who needed assistance at the outset of the COVID-19 pandemic.
-Acooa Ellis (MPP '07) is senior vice president of community impact at Greater Twin Cities United Way and Tim Marx (MA/JD '83) is president and CEO of Catholic Charities of St. Paul and Minneapolis.
-They took time to talk about how their organizations pivoted when COVID-19 began impacting the communities they serve.
+Two Humphrey School alumni played high-profile roles in the Twin Cities metropolitan area to serve people who needed assistance at the outset of the COVID-19 pandemic.
+Acooa Ellis (MPP '07) is senior vice president of community impact at Greater Twin Cities United Way, and Tim Marx (MA/JD '83) was president and CEO of Catholic Charities of St. Paul and Minneapolis at that time.
+They talked about how their organizations pivoted when COVID-19 began impacting the communities they serve.

 The pandemic also required a pivot in the work of our capstone project teams.
 Master of Human Rights students Katie Burke, Tonje Boerresen, and Hannah Shireman, and Master of Development Practice student Christina Licari began working with the Office of Immigrant and Refugee Affairs (OIRA) of the City of Minneapolis in late 2019.
-In the aftermath of the pandemic, the team received an urgent request from OIRA to shift the focus of their work to finding out how the pandemic was impacting these marginalized communities and the organizations that serve them, and how OIRA could best support this new reality.
+OIRA asked the team to shift the focus of its work to learning how the pandemic was impacting these marginalized communities and the organizations that serve them, and how OIRA could best support this new reality.
 Read more about their work.

 The Intersection of Equity and the Environment

 What are ways that we can envision greening as a way to create a more equitable and just world?
-This question is being asked by Assistant Professor Bonnie Keeler and her CREATE Initiative, an interdisciplinary group of scholars, community leaders, and engaged researchers funded by the University of Minnesota's Grand Challenges Research Initiative that works to tackle issues at the intersection of environment and equity.
-Listen to Assistant Professor Keeler discuss her work with CREATE.
+This question was explored by Associate Professor Bonnie Keeler and her CREATE Initiative, an interdisciplinary group of scholars, community leaders, and engaged researchers funded by the University of Minnesota's Grand Challenges Research Initiative that works to tackle issues at the intersection of environment and equity.

 More Sustainable Energy Systems

-For the last two years, Assistant Professor Gabe Chan has brought a group of Humphrey School students to Puerto Rico to study the island’s post-hurricane energy infrastructure and explore different types of energy systems that could withstand future natural disasters.
+For several years, Associate Professor Gabe Chan brought a group of Humphrey School students to Puerto Rico to study the island’s post-hurricane energy infrastructure, and explore different types of energy systems that could withstand future natural disasters.